vishnu522002/Assessment/16-03-2023/Task-7-JsBasedRegimeIncomeTax/README.md

 # Step - 2 : Project setup

 Before moving on to the project, we need a IDE-Integrated development environment for a project.
-For this KYC project, I use VS code.
+For this project, I use VS code.
 It is a popular development environment for HTML, CSS, Javascript and much more.

 - Download and Install the VS code from the official site

   - VS code [download](https://code.visualstudio.com/download)

-- After Finishing the Environment setup, Then create a folder with the name as KYC-form(any name).
+- After Finishing the Environment setup, Then create a folder with the name as IncomeTaxCalculator(any name).
   In the folder, create a new file called index.html and index.js.

   - Why index.html? -> The index. html page is the most common name used for the default page shown on a website if no other page is specified when a visitor requests the site.
 In other words, index. html is the name used for the homepage of the website.